SebastianVonRotz/BioinformaticsMasterThesis/Task - 04 - Bioinformatics Tools Assessment.md

+Checklist is in corespondance to Citavi and Overleaf content.
 # ToDo
 * [ ] The Tool lists are split into each category

+# Tools
 ## Basecalling
 * [x] Restructured excel
 * [x] Create same structure in citavi as in excel